Condensed Interim Financial Statements for the Financial Period of Nine Months Ended 30 September 2025

 Discontinued operations

-The Group recorded a net loss after tax of S$264k in 1H2024 from a discontinued operation.
-The discontinued operation was disposed of on 13 February 2024.
+The Group incurred a net loss after tax of S$264,000 in FY2024 for its discontinued operation.
+The discontinued operation was divested on 13 February 2024.

 -